Please note: Our texts are translated automatically. Errors may occur during this process.

 With the inspection of the prototypes, customers are given the opportunity to convert their pre-order into a binding order.
 This will be the final lever for the start of series production.

 Once the starting signal has been given, two vehicles a day are to be assembled at the Rosenthal plant once production processes have been ramped up.
-We continue to assume that we will reach this point before the end of 2023.
+We continue to assume that we will be able to reach this point in mid-2024.
 Within a period of twelve months, starting after SOP and reaching the so-called ridge line of production of two vehicles per working day, the planned 500 TWIKE 5 will then be produced and handed over to our customers.

 Since we were not able to cover 100 percent of our capital requirements until the start of deliveries via crowdfunding, we are now closing the gap via down payments.
 Our interest-based ranking system allows later pre-orderers to move up in the ranking with a higher down payment and also to reserve a desired serial number.

-You can find out how our deposit system works here.
+You can find out how our reservation system works here.